-TABLE B. ADJACENT PROPERTY CHARACTERISTICS Direction FLUM Designation Zoning Classification Existing Use Per MCPA Property Code Subject Property Rural Land (RL) General Agriculture (A-1) Single-family North Rural Land (RL) General Agriculture (A-1) Single-family home/farm on acreage tract with portable service operation and land application site (code investigation) Commercial Heavy Business (B-5) RV/Boat Storage Southwest (COM) Community Business (B-2) Commercial Office Southwest Rural Land (RL) General Agriculture (A-1) Single-family homes on acreage tracts Southeast Rural Land (RL - remainder parcels) General Agriculture (A-1) Single-family homes on acreage tracts East - North Medium and High Res.
-(MR & HR) Rural Land (RL - Outparcel) Planned Unit Development (PUD) General Agriculture (A-1) Undeveloped SFR Part of Gaekwad Village PUD Single-family homes on acreage tracts East - Central High Res.
-(HR) Planned Unit Development (PUD) Summer Pointe Townhomes (Under Construction) East - South Rural Land (RL) Commercial (COM) General Agriculture (A-1) Community Business (B-2) Single-family homes on acreage tracts St. Marks Church Veterinary Clinic West - North (West of CSX RR) Rural Land (RL) Commercial (COM) General Agriculture (A-1) Community Business (B-2) General Agriculture (A-1) Light Industrial (M-1) Single-family homes on acreage tracts (one authorized by SUP for wood working shop) Vacant industrial West - South Rural Land (RL) General Agriculture (A-1) Single-family home on acreage tract
+TABLE B. ADJACENT PROPERTY CHARACTERISTICS Direction FLUM Designation Zoning Classification Existing Use Per MCPA Property Code Subject Property Rural Land (RL) General Agriculture (A-1) Single-family North (All) Rural Land (RL) General Agriculture (A-1) Single-family homes on acreage South Rural Land (RL) General Agriculture (A-1) Single-family homes on acreage (Incl.
+Port-o-Let and Land Application Site) East - North Rural Land (RL) General Agriculture (A-1) Planned Unit Single-family homes on acreage East Central Medium Residential (MR) Planned Unit Development (PUD) Gaekwad Village PUD (Future SFR) East-South Rural Land (RL) General Agriculture (A-1) Single-family homes on acreage West Rural Land (RL) General Agriculture (A-1) Church Single-family homes on acreage

 Consistent with LDC Section 2.7.3.D, staff conducted a site visit (Attachment D) and finds the subject property is a vacant property in use for agricultural fields with few trees.
-North of the site is a larger acreage property owned by a related family member that is occupied by a residence that also features a portable toilet service that includes storage of the port-o-lets and land application disposal as well.
+North and northeast of the site are acreage tracts zoned A-1 featuring residences and some with ag production.
+East of the site, across SE 73rd Avenue, is the north portion of the Gaekwad Village PUD (fka Utopia PUD), wherein single-family detached homes are proposed for that area across from the site.
+There is also a remaining outparcel for the Gaekwad Village PUD that is occupied by a single-family residence.
+South of the site is a larger acreage property owned by a related family member that is occupied by a residence that also features a portable toilet service that includes storage of the port-o-lets and land application disposal as well.
 Staff is further researching the use as no department records regarding the use are currently available, although the land application use has had an active FDEP Permit for a number of years.
-West of the site is the active CSX Railroad "S" Mainline that is a primary strategic transportation corridor as identified by FDOT, and west of the railroad are a series of acreage tracts with a mix of residential or vacant non-residential properties.
-East of the north portion of the site fronting on SE 73rd Avenue is the southern part of the Gaekwad Village PUD (fka Utopia PUD), wherein the first phase of it's multiple-family townhomes (rental, 252 dwelling units) are under construction East of the southern portion of the site, are the remaining portions of overall property holdings, other agriculture tracts with homes, and finally the St Mark the Evangelist Roman Catholic Church complex (St. Mark Church).
-West of the southern part of the site that fronts along SE Hwy 42 is a small acreage tract featuring a single family residence.
-West of that residence are two commercial sites occupied by an RV/Boat storage facility and a commercial office.
+West of the site is the active CSX Railroad "S" Mainline that is a primary strategic transportation corridor as identified by FDOT